Yekuuun/BladeRunner/README.md

 ---

 ### Disclaimer 🚨
 This project was made only for learning purpose.
 I'm not responsible if you decide to use this code for malicious purpose.
+I developped it to learn by a practical case sockets & low level functions under WinAPI

 ---